shah/vscode-team/README.md

 instructions assume Deno is installed and an alias `deno-run` which resolves to `deno run -A --unstable` has been setup.

-First, let's check out what the `wsctl.ts` script can do:
+First, let's check out what the `teamctl.ts` script can do:

 ```bash
 ❯ deno-run teamctl.ts --help